JohnnyPol/Pi_Cluster-ECE_NTUA_2024-2025/README.md

 ---

+## Automation
+ANSIBLE
+All scripts are in the corresponding folder

+---

 ## Troubleshooting

 All known issues, diagnostic steps, and recovery procedures are centralized in a dedicated guide covering PXE, NFS, NIS, SLURM, and monitoring components.